cirosantilli/linux-cheat/net/README.md

     - Checksum 2B
     - Variable part 4B

-ICMP can also constain an optional extra data section after the vairable part.
+ICMP can also contain an optional extra data section after the variable part.

 Examples of what ICMP can do: